-Manipur: 11 Suspected Kuki militants killed in Jiribam encounter, two CRPF jawans injured - www.lokmattimes.com
+Manipur: 11 suspected Kuki militants killed in Jiribam encounter, two CRPF jawans injured - www.lokmattimes.com

-Imphal, Nov 11 At least 11 suspected Kuki were gunned down in an encounter with the Central Reserve ...
+Imphal, Nov 11 In one of the deadliest encounters, at least 11 suspected Kuki militants were gunned down ...

-Imphal, Nov 11 At least 11 suspected Kuki were gunned down in an encounter with the Central Reserve Police Force (CRPF) in Manipur's Jiribam district on Monday after they attacked a camp of the paramilitary force, officials said.
+Imphal, Nov 11 In one of the deadliest encounters, at least 11 suspected Kuki militants were gunned down by the Central Reserve Police Force (CRPF) in Manipur's Jiribam district on Monday after they attacked a camp of the paramilitary force, officials said.

-Police said two CRPF jawans were also injured in the gun battle and one of them stated to be critical and he has been airlifted to a hospital.
+Police said two CRPF jawans were also injured in the gun battle and one of them stated to be critical has been airlifted to Silchar Medical College and Hospital in Assam and is under treatment.

+Tribal organisations including the Kuki-Zo Council, the apex body of the Kuki-Zo tribals in Manipur, claimed that the “11 Kuki-Zo Village Volunteers lost their lives in the hands of CRPF personnel”.

 A police official in Imphal said that Kuki militants attacked a CRPF camp at Jiribam, injuring two jawans.